 Track Usage Duration

-Many people use their headphones for hours every day but may not realize the extent of their usage until they notice signs of wear and tear.
+Before they notice wear and tear, many people use their headphones for hours every day.
 By keeping track of your usage duration, you can better understand when your headphones need to be replaced or repaired.

 To track your usage duration, start by keeping a log of when you use your headphones and for how long.
-This can be as simple as jotting down the date and time you begin using your headphones and the time you stop using them.
+Writing down the date and time you start and end using your headphones can do this.

 You can also use an app or software program to track your usage automatically.
-Several apps available for smartphones and computers can monitor your headphone usage, providing you with helpful insights into your listening habits.
+Smartphone and computer apps can track headphone use, revealing listening habits.

 Recommended Durable Headphones

-There are a lot of factors to consider when choosing durable headphones, such as build quality, materials used, and overall design.
+Choose durable headphones by considering construction quality, materials, and design.
 However, here are some recommended durable headphones based on popular options and reviews:

-- Bose QuietComfort 35 II: Another popular option for noise-canceling headphones, the Bose QuietComfort 35 II is also built to last.
+- Bose QuietComfort 35 II: The Bose 35 II is another durable noise-canceling headphone.
 They feature a sturdy design, with metal hinges and a headband that is covered in a soft-touch material.
 They also come with a carrying case for protection.

 - Sennheiser Momentum 3: These over-ear headphones are designed to be both stylish and durable.
 They feature stainless steel hinges, a leather-covered headband, and a hard carrying case.
 They also have excellent sound quality and noise-canceling capabilities.

-- Audio-Technica ATH-M50xBT: These over-ear headphones are known for their exceptional sound quality but are also built to last.
+- Audio-Technica ATH-M50xBT: The sound quality and durability of these over-ear headphones are unmatched.
 They feature sturdy construction with metal components and a carrying pouch for protection.

-- V-Moda Crossfade M-100: These over-ear headphones are built to withstand the rigors of daily use, with a durable metal construction and Kevlar-reinforced cables.
+- V-Moda Crossfade M-100: Metal construction and Kevlar-reinforced cables make these over-ear headphones sturdy.
 They also have a hard carrying case for protection and excellent sound quality.